You are most likely getting to the point where your safety razor has approximately a quarter inch of soap scum build-up.

 Get out there and try this procedure yourself.

-I’m sure you will get the results that you’re looking for!
+With this guide on how to clean a straight razor, I’m sure you will get the results that you’re looking for!

 Hey!
 Don’t Leave Yet!